DerJesko/expterminator/README.md

 Forall Expansion Resolution Proof Trace

 This is a simple extension of the sat trace format.
-The main defference is that this format needs to introduce the annotations that are used for each expanded variable.
+The main difference is that this format needs to introduce the annotations that are used for each expanded variable.
 The annotations are always at the start of the file and start with an "x", followed by the variable indices used in the propositional formula, the